The gradient descent method for the convexification to solve boundary value problems of quasi-linear PDEs and a coefficient inverse problem: Introduction

 As mentioned above, the main idea of the convexification method is to construct a strictly convex functional.
 To do this, one uses the Carleman weight function to convexify the mismatch functional derived from the given boundary value problem.
 Several versions of the convexification method have been developed since it was first introduced in \cite {KlibanovIoussoupova:SMA1995}.
-We cite here \cite {Klibanov:ip2015,Klibanov:sjma1997,Klibanov:nw1997,KlibanovNik:ra2017,KlibanovKolesov:cma2019,KlibanovLiZhang:ip2019,KhoaKlibanovLoc:SIAMImaging2020,KlibanovLiZhang:SIAM2019} for some important works in this area and their applications to solve a variety kinds of inverse problems.
+We cite here \cite {Klibanov:ip2015,Klibanov:sjma1997,KlibanovNik:ra2017,KlibanovLiZhang:ip2019,KhoaKlibanovLoc:SIAMImaging2020,KlibanovLiZhang:SIAM2019} for some important works in this area and their applications to solve a variety kinds of inverse problems.
+A comprehensive study of the convexification method is presented in the recent published book \cite{KlibanovLiBook}.
 The crucial mathematical results that guarantee the above mentioned properties of the convexification, are the Carleman estimates.
 The original idea of applying Carleman estimates to coefficient inverse problems was first published in \cite {BukhgeimKlibanov:smd1981} back in 1981 to prove uniqueness theorems for a wide class of coefficient inverse problems.
-Some follow up publications can be found in, e.g. \cite {KlibanovTimonov:u2004,Klibanov:ip1992,Isakov:bookSpringer2017,LocNguyen:ip2019,NguyenLiKlibanov:IPI2019,LeNguyen:2020,TriggianiandYao:amo2002} .
-Surveys on the method in \cite{BukhgeimKlibanov:smd1981} can be found in \cite{Klibanov:jiipp2013,Yamamoto:ip2009}, see also \cite[Chapter 1] {BeilinaKlibanovBook}.
+Some follow up publications can be found in, e.g. \cite{KlibanovTimonov:u2004,Klibanov:ip1992,Isakov:bookSpringer2017,LocNguyen:ip2019,LeNguyen:2020,TriggianiandYao:amo2002} .
+Surveys on the method in \cite{BukhgeimKlibanov:smd1981} can be found in \cite{Klibanov:jiipp2013,Yamamoto:ip2009}, see also \cite[Chapter 1] {BeilinaKlibanovBook} and \cite{KlibanovLiBook}.
 It was discovered later in \cite {KlibanovIoussoupova:SMA1995}, that the idea of \cite {BukhgeimKlibanov:smd1981} can be successfully modified to develop globally convergent numerical methods for coefficient inverse problems using the convexification.